kqwang/phase-recovery/README.md

 <a name="PARpapers"></a>
 ## Conventional phase acquisition
-(Here, we mention only the most classic original papers)
+(Here, we mention only the classic pioneering papers)
 <a name="HoloRpapers"></a>
 ### Holography/Interferometry